Aftyn Behn: U.S. House campaign

-On July 9, 2025, Behn announced she would run in the upcoming special election for Tennessee's 7th congressional district.
+On July 9, 2025, Behn announced she would run in the special election for Tennessee's 7th congressional district.
 The election was triggered by the resignation of Republican Mark Green, who took a private sector job after voting to pass the One Big Beautiful Bill Act.
-Behn was supported by the Knoxville Democratic Socialists of America.

 Behn defeated fellow state representatives Vincent Dixie and Bo Mitchell, as well as businessman Darden Copeland, in the Democratic primary on October 7, 2025.
-She will face Republican Matt Van Epps in the general election scheduled for December 2, 2025.
+She was defeated by Republican Matt Van Epps in the general election on December 2, 2025.
+The campaign was highly publicized, receiving attention from national political leaders from both parties.

-Behn has physically followed ICE around Nashville and filmed herself confronting agents as they conducted their patrols, prompting a call for investigation by fellow Tennessee House member Rep. Ogles.